happy-kaseem/mypages/README.md

 This revision history is typical when two different people work on the translation.
 Which would be the case in most situations.

 So the tool should help the translator at any time to see what has changed in the source language since the last time he has made an update.
 So this would be after revision 2: All of the source, revision 2 needs to be translated (it is all new).
-And after Revision 4: Only the changes made to the source (in this case "extended, ") need to be translated and should be found by the tool based on the revision history since the tool knows that the translation in revision 3 is based on original revision 2.
+And after Revision 4: Only the changes made to the source (comparing revision 2 and 4, in this case "extended, ") need to be translated and should be found by the tool based on the revision history since the tool knows that the translation in revision 3 is based on original revision 2.
+When the translator has some doubts, he can also compare the differences between source revision 1 and 4 (or 1 and 2 if that is helpful).

 # How does PW handle page requests